-Once you’ve knocked out the first one, move on to the next highest interest rate and continue on in order.
+Once you’ve knocked out the first one, move on to the next highest interest rate, and continue in order.
 Just like the strategy to pay down the smallest debts first, you should put the same amount from the first debt you paid off towards the second debt, and so on.
-If you’ve been a loyal customer with consistent timely payments, you might also consider negotiating your highest interest rates.
+If you’ve been a loyal customer with consistent, timely payments, you might also consider negotiating your highest interest rates.

 Call the credit card company or lender and explain that you are focused on paying down the debt as quickly as possible and would like a lower rate since you’ve been doing such a good job with your payments.
 There’s no harm in asking, and people are often surprised at the positive response they receive.

 5. Don’t forget to reward yourself along the way

-Getting out of debt and improving credit score is hard work.
+Getting out of debt and improving your credit score is hard work.
 Whenever you meet one of your goals, set aside a reasonable reward to celebrate your hard work.

-Whether it’s a day trip, a special night out, or some other treat, make sure that it fits with your current budget and savings goals.
+Whether it’s a day trip, a special night out, or some other treat, make sure that it fits your current budget and savings goals.
 This is not an excuse to splurge.
 It’s simply a moment to breathe and appreciate yourself and the sacrifices you’ve made.

 It’s also great to keep a supportive friend or relative updated on your progress.
 They’ll be there to help keep you on track when you’re tempted to spend on something beyond your budget.
 They’ll also be there to give you a high-five when you reach your latest milestone.
 Community is important in all of life’s endeavors, whether it’s someone in real life or even an online support forum.

 6. Remember that not all debt is bad